jibbo/OverlayImageView/README.md

                 android:src="@drawable/my_beautiful_picture" />
 ```

-Now you can replace **my_beatiful_picture with** your own image and you are ready to go.
+Replace **my_beatiful_picture with** your own image and you are ready to go.

 ##Customization
-By default the app put a transparent black overlay on the image.
-However, you can always set a different color by adding the following tags to your xml:
+By default the app puts a black overlay (alpha=0.5) on the image.
+However, you can always change this by adding the following tags to your xml:

 ```xml
 <eu.giovannidefrancesco...